-HCA 502A Information Systems in Health Care HCA 503A Strategic Finance in Health Care Organizations HCA 600A Health Care and Ethics HCA 608A Strategic Quality Management in Health Care
+- HCA 503A Strategic Finance in Health Care Organizations - HCA 600A Health Care and Ethics - HCA 608A Strategic Quality Management in Health Care

 A student seeking to earn the Master of Business Administration must complete the required cohort study as prescribed in the program.
 In cases where identical courses were completed in the past five years, a substitution of up to two courses may be requested.
 The request to substitute/transfer coursework must be made in writing prior to beginning the program.
 The individual student's schedule and financial aid packaging must be factored into the approval process for substituted coursework.
 Students must complete BUS 500A and BUS 614A in residence at Warner Pacific.